Threadbare and mean-spirited, Rambo: Last Blood confirms a suspicion of mine.

 Stallone completely fluked Rambo: First Blood.

 He must have!
 First Blood is a truly great film, shining a light on PTSD and feelings of abandonment suffered by Vietnam veterans.
 There was one death in the film, and Stallone’s best acting at the end.
-The following films have attempted the same, but the body counts have undermined any serious attempt to shine light into other situations.
+The following films have attempted the same, but the body counts have undermined any serious attempt illuminating other situations.
 Since 1982 we’ve moved from one accidental death in First Blood, to 254 in Rambo.

 Over time I’ve come to appreciate the original more and more.
 The second and third films I’ve written off as silly, whilst Rambo is flat-out clumsy.
 I won’t defend them necessarily, but I’ll probably watch them if they come up.
 Last Blood however, is outright cruel.
 Stallone can convincingly portray the rage and history of the character for sure, but there is no subtlety at all.
 The script, if you can call it that, has little to no content; it’s all broad strokes.
 This film is gratuitous and cold hearted.